South Africa's rattletrap taxis move millions - and an economy

-SOWETO, South Africa (Reuters) - Zakes Hadebe’s minibus taxi has nearly half a million kilometers on the clock, a broken speedometer and a fuel gauge he struggles to keep just above empty.
+SOWETO, South Africa, March 10 (Reuters) - Zakes Hadebe’s minibus taxi has nearly half a million kilometres on the clock, a broken speedometer and a fuel gauge he struggles to keep just above empty.

 Yet by 8 a.m. on a recent Friday, Hadebe and his rattling Toyota had already overcome rain, traffic and an ever-rising petrol price to ferry nearly 40 commuters from South Africa’s black township of Soweto to nearby Johannesburg.